Adi0807/Sales-Insights/README.md

 Customer Information: Customer demographics, purchase frequency, and region.
 Tools and Technologies
 SQL: For data extraction, transformation, and querying.
-Tableau: For interactive data visualization and dashboard creation.
+Tableau/Power BI: For interactive data visualization and dashboard creation.
 Methodology
 Data Extraction and Cleaning: Using SQL to clean the dataset, handle missing values, and ensure data consistency.
 Data Aggregation and Transformation: Writing SQL queries to calculate key metrics such as total revenue, profit, and product performance.
 Visualization and Dashboarding: Building a Tableau dashboard to visually represent insights and allow for interactive exploration of the data.
 Dashboard Features
-The Tableau dashboard includes several visualizations:
+The Tableau/Power BI dashboard includes several visualizations:

 Revenue Trends: A time-series analysis showing revenue and profit trends, helping identify seasonal patterns.
 Product Performance: A breakdown of revenue and profit by product category and subcategory to highlight top and underperforming products.